 The grass closest to the canyon is off limits now, but in the summertime, you can follow a path down to a sill right by Hvítá glacial river and stand next to the upper cascade of the powerful waterfall.

 Remember to wear a raincoat or waterproof clothes, as in certain wind directions the mist reaches the path and will make you drenched.
 Protect your cameras here.

 I zoomed in on these two little properly dressed kids who were walking down to the waterfall, as they looked so cute

-The waterfall runs in the massive glacial river Hvítá (White River) which originates in Iceland's second largest glacier, Langjökull glacier, in the highlands above Gullfoss and flows from Lake Hvítárvatn on the east side of the glacier.
+The waterfall runs in the massive glacial river Hvítá (White River) which originates in Iceland's second-largest glacier, Langjökull glacier, in the highland above Gullfoss and flows from Lake Hvítárvatn on the east side of the glacier.